obestwalter/pycharm-settings/README.md

 ## ALT+SHIFT+F11 `Active Tool Window` -> `Move To ...`

 To move the window to a different edge without having to drag it with the mouse.

 ## ALT+F1 (on a file) Select In...

 E.g. if I am in the editor and want to rename the file: `Select In ... ->  Project View`, `F2`, `ESC`, done.

-## CTRL+^ `Select next tab` in Active Tool Window
+## CTRL+^ / CTRL+SHIFT+^ `Editor Tabs -> Select next|previous tab` in Active Tool Window

-Switching between different tabs (sadly) is different from editors but it is also possible to assign a shortcut to them.
+On first look this seems like a less powerful replacement for the `Switcher`.
+But there are three important differences making it more suitable for my needs:
+* repeated activation does not result in switching back and forth, which is the classic "tabbing" behaviour (neither worse not better, just different)
+* despite the name and different from the Switcher this also works on tabs in tool windows and popups, which helps making behaviour more consistent across different contexts

-I assigned it to the key just above the tab as it has somehow the same function how usually tabs are switched via CTRL+TAB (back from the days, when I still did that).
+I assigned it to the key just above the tab (on german layout circumflex - a.k.a caret) as it has somehow the same function how usually tabs are switched via CTRL+TAB (back from the days, when I still did that).

-**Dear Jetbrains:** Is there any way to make tabs in tool windows first class citizens that are then also shown in the `Rectent ...` dialogues?
+**Dear Jetbrains:** Is there any way to make tabs in tool windows first class citizens?
+E.g. `Commit -> Local changes` or `Git -> Log: master`, or a tab for a specific search result from a find in path operation,  would all be distinct tabs to navigate to.
+Those would also be shown and selectable in the `Recent ...` dialogues?
 I have no idea if this is feasible from a UI perspective, but conceptually a search result is just like an editor tab that I would like to jump to directly via selection or speed search in a recent files dialogue.

 # How to Have a Good Time with PyCharm